dwhiffing/fury/content/aar/nf/nf31_aj/body.md

 with airborne troops.
 I fumbled the landings a little, and some had to turn back for lack of ramp space, although it was close.

-Fun!
+Fun\!
 Interesting to make operational level decisions about squadron deployments.
 Most scenarios don't allow that.